-Unlike most other products you purchase, you pay for electricity after you have used it.
-That is why the payment is due upon receipt of the statement.
+Unlike most other products or services, you pay for electricity after you have used it.

-Payments must be received (in the office) by the due date to avoid a late payment charge.
+Payments must be received in the Cooperative office by the due date to avoid a late payment charge.
 Late payments are subject to a five percent (5%) charge of the current month's charges.

 If there are any questions concerning your bill, please contact Member Services at 507-367-7000 or 800-214-2694 from 7:30 a.m. to 4:00 p.m.
 Monday - Friday or e-mail firstname.lastname@example.org.

-If your electric service is disconnected because of non-payment, a reconnection fee of $100 will be charged to reconnect service during business hours.
-A reconnection fee of $200-$400 will be charged to reconnect after-hours, on weekends or on holidays.
+If your electric service is disconnected because of non-payment, a reconnection fee of $75 will be charged to reconnect service when able to do so remotely.
+A reconnection fee of $100-$400 will be charged to reconnect if the reconnection needs to be done in-person or with additional assistance from the office which is not related to Cooperative equipment issues.

 Minnesota Cold Weather Rule

-The Minnesota Cold Weather Rule, which is in effect October 15, 2016, to April 15, 2017, does not forbid winter disconnections.
+The Minnesota Cold Weather Rule, which is in effect October 15 to April 15, does not forbid winter disconnections.
 If you receive a disconnection notice during that timeframe, you must act promptly in order to ensure you meet all the qualifying conditions and complete the Cold Weather Shutoff Protection Application within fifteen (15) days of the notice to disconnect.
-Click here for a notification of your rights and responsibilities as well as the Cold Weather Shutfoff Protection Application.
+For a notification of your rights and responsibilities as well as the Cold Weather Shutfoff Protection Application, please click below.